dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/words.md

 + "Risk" is just a scary synonym for "opportunity."

-+ "Life shrinks or expands in proportion to one's courage." — Anais Nin

 + "Enthusiasm is common.
 Commitment is rare"

 + “Religion is like a blind man looking in a black room for a black cat that isn't there, and finding it.” ― Anonymous

-+ Complexity Sells better but Simplicity works better - https://twitter.com/stocknladdr/status/1068696621544873985
++ Complexity Sells better but Simplicity works better - [@stocknladdr](https://twitter.com/stocknladdr/status/1068696621544873985)

 + "Every victory is only the price of admission to a more difficult problem" ― Henry Kissinger